Reporting groups replace designated business groups. Learn how they function and how you can form one.

 A reporting group is a group of persons that includes one or more reporting entities.
 Reporting groups have a lead entity and ordinary members (members).

-If you want to form a reporting group, you can do so if either:
+If you want to become a reporting group, you can do so if either:

-- your business is controlled by or controls another business and each member in the group agrees on a lead entity (reporting groups that are business groups)
+- your business is controlled by or controls another business and requirements for automatically being a reporting group are met (reporting groups that are business groups)

 - you elect to join a group (elective reporting groups).